 - 2 teaspoon ground chamomile tea leaves

-- 1 flax egg 1 Tbsp ground flax mixed with 3 Tbsp water
+- 1 flax egg 1 Tbsp (8 grams) ground flaxseed mixed with 3 Tbsp water

 - 1 teaspoon lemon paste/extract